YaleDHLab/dhlab-site/_resources/office-hours.md

 In addition to general DH Office Hours, specialized support will be available as follows for questions on:
 - Mondays, Tuesdays, Wednesdays at 2:00 p.m. \| User experience design and project management
-- Mondays and Wednesdays at 2:00 p.m. \| Websites and digital exhibits
 - Tuesdays at 2:00 p.m. \| Geographic information systems (GIS)
 - Tuesdays at 2:00 p.m. \| Python and R